 BHP Billiton’s environmental management system (EMS), designed for the Mt Arthur mine, obtained ISO14001 certification in May 2003.
 As the area around the mine comprises horse studs, vineyards and olive groves, the company has made rehabilitation a priority.
 After the coal is mined, the overburden is restored, shaped and enclosed with topsoil.
 The area is then replanted to ensure that it matches the original landscape.

-The company has also developed individual management plans to address issues such as blasting, noise, water use and rehabilitation.
+The company also developed individual management plans to address issues such as blasting, noise, water use and rehabilitation.

 The equipment used by the company meets international standards of noise limits.